 In the event of a death abroad of an App State participant, the Associate Vice Chancellor and Dean of Students (not the program leader or host institution representative) will be the person designated to appropriately and promptly notify the next of kin.
-It is the responsibility of the program leader or representatives of the host institution to immediately notify the Office of International Education and Development staff first and then the U.S. Embassy or Consulate of the participant's death.
+It is the responsibility of the program leader or representatives of the host institution to immediately notify OIP staff first and then the U.S. Embassy or Consulate of the participant's death.
 In the event of death of a U.S. citizen abroad, appropriate U.S. Embassy officials will take charge.
 In most cases, the next of kin are contacted directly by representatives of the U.S. Embassy abroad.
 This, however, may take place after App State has already notified the next of kin.